 Never miss an amazing deal again + get our bonus 250+ page eBook for FREE.
 Join 50,000 other Canadians who receive our weekly newsletter – learn more.

 In exchange for above-average annual fees, travel credit cards promise better insurance, luxury travel perks, and a way to see the world by completing your regular shopping.
-Thanks to their official partnership with Air Canada, the American Express Aeroplan Reserve and TD Aeroplan Visa Infinite Privilege deliver on all 3 fronts:
+Thanks to their official partnership with Air Canada, the American Express Aeroplan Reserve Card and TD Aeroplan Visa Infinite Privilege Card deliver on all 3 fronts:

-| Feature | American Express Aeroplan Reserve Card | TD Aeroplan Visa Infinite Privilege Credit Card |
+| Feature | American Express® Aeroplan®* Reserve Card | TD® Aeroplan® Visa Infinite Privilege* Card |

 |---|---|---|

-| Annual fee | $599 | $599 |
+| Annual Fee | $599 | $599 |

-| Welcome bonus | Up to 85,000 bonus points (terms) | Up to 85,000 bonus points (terms) |
+| Welcome Bonus | Up to 150,000 bonus points (terms) | Up to 85,000 bonus points (terms) |

 | Rewards | Up to 3 Aeroplan points per $1 spent | Up to 2 Aeroplan points per $1 spent |

-| Highest earning categories | Air Canada travel | Air Canada travel |
+| Highest Earning Categories | Air Canada travel | Air Canada travel |

-| Metal card | ✅ | ✅ |
+| Metal Card | ✅ | ✅ |

-| Insurance types included | 11 | 12 |
+| Insurance Package | 11 types | 12 types |

-| Special features | Amex benefits | Visa Infinite Privilege benefits |
+| Special Features | Amex benefits | Visa Infinite Privilege benefits |

-| Best for | Frequent Air Canada travellers | Frequent Air Canada travellers |
+| Best For… | Frequent Air Canada travellers | Frequent Air Canada travellers |

 Think of these cards as fraternal twins that share many of the same rewards, perks, and insurance.